Horrz/dungeon-frog/README.md

 # dungeon-frog
-This is going to be a game about a frog looking for catholic people in a dungeon with rainbows and unicorns.
+This is going to be a game about a frog looking for people in a dungeon with rainbows and unicorns.

 ## Disclaimer
 The game is in very early development.
 Please keep that in mind when you using the software.